Is your baby unsettled or having trouble sleeping because of allergy?

 -

-She loses the nutritional (including probiotic, calcium, and vitamin D) and possible enjoyment benefits of dairy foods.
+She loses nutritional benefits of dairy (including calcium and vitamin D) and possible enjoyment benefits of dairy foods.

 If your baby is formula fed and diagnosed with a true cow's milk allergy, a specialised formula may be required.